tongvtdan/apillis-mfg/docs/features/10-Supplier Management and RFQ Engine.md

 **Goal**: Centralize supplier onboarding, qualification, performance tracking, and RFQ distribution — ensuring only **qualified or conditionally approved suppliers** receive RFQs and can be assigned to projects.

 > ✅ **Core Philosophy**:
-> - Every supplier must pass through a **structured qualification workflow** before being eligible for RFQs.
+> - Every supplier must pass through a **structured qualification workflow** before being eligible for RFQs
 > - Support **partial approval** ("Approve with Conditions") and **exceptional approval** ("Approve as Exception") for real-world flexibility.
 > - Maintain **full audit trail** for ISO 9001, AS9100, IATF 16949 compliance.
 > - Enforce **multi-tenancy** via `organization_id` and **RLS**.